Skip to main content

 Some might think that workflow automation would eliminate the need for project management, but both workflows and processes require project management team members throughout the whole project.

-Project managers are integral to developing the sequence of activities needed for effective workflows.
+Project managers are integral to developing the sequence of activities needed for effective workflows, often leveraging enterprise workflow software to automate repetitive tasks and improve efficiency.
 Likewise, a business process requires the oversight of someone who can adjust workflows and processes based on the requirements to bring a project to completion.

 5. Both Are Crucial To The Success Of a Business